William McIntosh

-William McIntosh (1775 – April 30, 1825), was also commonly known as Tustunnuggee Hutke (White Warrior), was one of the most prominent chiefs of the Creek Nation between the turn of the nineteenth century and his execution in 1825.
-He was a chief of Coweta town and commander of a mounted police force.
+William McIntosh (c.
+1775 – April 30, 1825), also known as Tustunnuggee Hutke (White Warrior), was one of the most prominent chiefs of the Muscogee Creek Nation between the turn of the 19th-century and his execution in 1825.
+He was a chief of Coweta tribal town and commander of a mounted police force.
 He became a large-scale planter, built and managed a successful inn, and operated a commercial ferry business.

-Early American historians attributed McIntosh's achievements and influence to his mixed race Scots/European ancestry.
-Since the late 20th century, historians have argued much of McIntosh's political influence stemmed more from his Creek upbringing and cultural standing, particularly his mother's prominent Wind Clan in the Creek matrilineal system, and to other aspects of Creek culture.
+Early European-American historians attributed McIntosh's achievements and influence to his mixed-race Scottish ancestry.
+Since the late 20th century, historians have argued much of McIntosh's political influence stemmed more from his Muscogee upbringing and cultural standing, particularly his mother's prominent Wind Clan in the Muscogee matrilineal system, and to other aspects of Muscogee culture.